 Credit allowed for only one of the following: GEOL 110, GEOL 120 (Exploring Earth: Physical Geology), GEOL 122 (The Blue Planet: Geology of Our Environment), GEOL 124 (Geology of Natural Resources), GEOL 150 (Physical Geology for Scientists and Engineers).

 This course meets the All-University Core Curriculum (AUCC) requirements for Biological/Physical Sciences (Category 3A) and is approved under gtPathways in the content area of Natural and Physical Sciences without Lab (GT-SC2).

-There is no instruction the week of November 25th and ending on December 15, 2019
+There is no instruction the week of April 12th and instruction ends May 9, 2021.

 Textbooks and Materials

 Textbooks and materials can be purchased at the CSU Bookstore unless otherwise indicated.